The Serengeti Plain: Fallacies that aren’t fallacies

 Valuing the pain of loss greater than the joy of gain.

 It took a lifetime of pain and sacrifice and luck to accumulate what you have.
 It is not irrational to be much more protective of losing it than you are greedy about getting more.
-Especially if the loss is catastrophic, as opposed to an experiment with 1/1000th of your money, where the loss is immaterial.
+Especially if the loss is catastrophic, as opposed to an experiment with 1/1000th of your money where the maximum loss is immaterial.
 Of course, in that case you’re happy to play, proving again that the so-called “fallacy” is only invoked when the loss is important.

 Endowment effect